 - 80 g slightly salted butter

-- 2 tbsp lemon juice juice of 1 small lemon
+- 2 tablespoon lemon juice juice of 1 small lemon

 - Salt and pepper to taste